Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Introduction

 Quantum chromodynamics (QCD) is commonly accepted as the theory of the strong interaction, with quarks and gluons as fundamental fields.
 QCD is a gauge theory with the local symmetry group $SU(N_c)$, acting in the internal space of color degrees of freedom, with $N_c=3$ color charges.
 The analytical computation of hadron properties from first principles, however, is hampered due to the fact that QCD is strongly coupled at low energies.
 Two major theories have shed light on the static properties of hadrons.
 One of them is the large-$N_c$ limit and the other one is chiral perturbation theory (ChPT).

-On the one hand, the generalization of QCD from $N_c=3$ to $N_c\to \infty$, usually referred to as large-$N_c$ QCD, has become a remarkable tool to study the structure and interactions of mesons \cite{tHooft,ven} and baryons \cite{witten} in more generality.
+The generalization of QCD from $N_c=3$ to $N_c\to \infty$, commonly referred to as large-$N_c$ QCD, has become a remarkable tool to study the structure and interactions of mesons \cite{tHooft,ven} and baryons \cite{witten} in more generality.
 Physical quantities evaluated in the large-$N_c$ limit get corrections of relative orders $1/N_c$, $1/N_c^2$, and so on, which originates the $1/N_c$ expansion of QCD.